U.S., EU set sanctions as Putin recognises Crimea "sovereignty"

 DISMEMBERING UKRAINE

 Moscow responded to Western pressure for an international "contact group" to mediate in the crisis by proposing a "support group" of states.
-This would push for recognition of the Crimean referendum and urge a new constitution for rump Ukraine that would require it to uphold political and military neutrality.
+That would push for recognition of the Crimean referendum and urge a new constitution for a rump Ukraine that would require it to uphold political and military neutrality.

 While a Western diplomat said some of the Russian ideas may offer scope for negotiation, Ukraine's interim president ruled out ever accepting the annexation of its territory.